Originally published: 24 March 2026

 - Comfort and fit

-Providing the correct level of protection is essential to ensure worker safety.
+Providing the correct level of protection is essential if respiratory PPE is to be effective.

 Fit and comfort considerations

 For respirators to be effective, they must fit properly.
-A poor fit can allow particles to enter around the edges of the mask.
+A poor seal can allow airborne particles to pass around the mask rather than through the filter material.

 Key considerations include: